varigence/docs/varigence/docs/bimlflex/release-notes/new-features-2018.2.md

 ---
+sidebar_position: 14
-title: BimlFlex Release Notes 2018.2
+title: BimlFlex 2018 R2 New Features
 description: release notes for current version of BimlFlex
 ---
 # New Features in BimlFlex 2018.2